MFlisar/FeedbackManager/README.md

 // Variation 2:
-// Directly start the email chooser builder.startEmailChooser(context, Title of the email chooser dialog");
+// Directly start the email chooser builder.startEmailChooser(context, "Title of the email chooser dialog");

 // Variation 3:
-// get the intent that can be started whenever desired Intent emailIntent = builder.buildIntent(context, Title of the email chooser dialog");
+// get the intent that can be started whenever desired Intent emailIntent = builder.buildIntent(context, "Title of the email chooser dialog");
 ```